pramam/webdriverio-saucedemo-testing/README.md

 2. Run `npm install` to install the latest version (requires you have [node.js installed](https://nodejs.org/en/download/))
 3. Run `npx wdio run ./wdio.conf.js` to run all the tests
 4. Run `npx wdio run ./wdio.conf.js --spec checkout1.e2e.js` to run the specified spec file.
-5. Run `allure generate allure-results --clean && allure open` to generate a report
+5. Run `allure generate allure-results --clean && allure open` to generate a report; `allure generate --clean && allure open` also works as `allure-results` is a default
 6. To clean up results from a prior run `rm -rf allure-results`
 7. The default username/login is in [this file](./data/logindata.js).
 Change the username in this file to run the automation with a different user account.